triton-inference-server/server/docs/customization_guide/inference_protocols.md

 The following option can be specified to declare an restricted protocol group:

 ```
---endpoint-config=<name>,<config_key>=<config_value>
+--grpc-restricted-protocol=<protocol_1>,<protocol_2>,...:<restricted-header>=<restricted-key>
 ```

-The option can be specified multiple times to associate more configuration to the given named group.
+The option can be specified multiple times to specifies multiple groups of protocols with different restriction settings.

-Currently there are three kinds of configuration keys that can be specified:

-* `type` : The network protocol to be used, currently available values are `http` for HTTP/REST protocol and `grpc` for GRPC protocol.
-This configuration is required.

 * `protocols` : A comma-separated list of protocols to be included in this group.
 Note that currently a given protocol is not allowed to be included in